Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The client will use CTAP version 2.0 or above {{FIDO-CTAP2}} to communicate with the authenticator.

-The Relying Party ID is configured or sent by the server.
-For discussion on that see {{openquestions_rpid}}.
+The Relying Party ID  (RPID) either explicitly configured, derived from the RADIUS routing realm, from the server certificate subjectAltName:DNS or sent by the server.
+In analogy to WebAuthn, the client needs to verify that the RPID either matches exactly the subjectAltName:DNS of the certificate or that the subjectAltName is a subdomain of the RPID.
+For discussion on the topic regarding the relationship RPID, SAN and RADIUS Realm, see {{openquestions_rpid}}.

 The client data is a concatenation of two items.